Previous “Best Of” posts

 Earlier this week, I had a rather jarring conversation at the supermarket.
 I needed to flag an employee down to clear an alert on the damnable self-checkout machine.
 The man had just finished helping another customer, and he was walking away from me, so I said “Sir?”.
 When turned around to assist, he also muttered “Please don’t call me sir next time”.
 He seemed…annoyed?
 Offended?
 I did not understand, and I was a bit taken aback.
 It was not as if I had said “Hey, you!”, after all.

 As he cleared the error on the machine, I asked what I should say next time.
 He curtly replied “Just wave your hand, I’ll see you”.
-This was obvioiusly not true, because unlike my mother, he did not have eyes in the back of his head.
+This was obviously not true, because unlike my mother, he did not have eyes in the back of his head.
 Now, I certainly could have just said “Excuse me?”, but that seems longer and also slightly less courteous than a respectful “Sir?”.
 Anyhow, he and I both moved on.
 Still, it stuck with me.
 I left the store, utterly flummoxed.

 I found myself contemplating this very strange interaction for some time.
 I had been trying to be polite, and I felt the response had been a bit brusque, even bordering on rude.
 The man was a bit younger than I am, so it was perhaps a bit odd for me to call him “sir”, but there was no sarcasm or insincerity on my part.
 I was being gracious, and I was met with something else.